lucia-auth/lucia/documentation/content/guidebook/email-verification-links/$nextjs-app.md

 Create `app/email-verification/page.tsx`.
 Users who just signed up and those without a verified email will be redirected to this page.
 It will include a form to resend the verification link.

-This page should only accessible to users whose email is not verified.
+This page should only be accessible to users whose email is not verified.

 ```tsx
 import { auth } from "@/auth/lucia";